Austin Riley Player Props: Braves vs. Padres

 Austin Riley At The Plate

-- Riley has two doubles, three home runs and 10 walks while hitting .322.
+- Riley is batting .317 with two doubles, four home runs and 10 walks.

-- Among qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 31st and he is 48th in slugging.
+- Among qualifying hitters in MLB, he ranks 37th in batting average, 29th in on-base percentage, and 33rd in slugging.

-- Riley enters this game on a seven-game hitting streak.
-In his last games, he's hitting .368 with one homer.
+- Riley is batting .316 with two homers during his last outings and is on an eight-game hitting streak.

-- He has homered in 18.8% of his games this year, and 4.2% of his trips to the dish.
+- Looking at the 17 games he has played this year, he's hit a long ball in four of them (23.5%), and in 5.3% of his trips to the dish.

-- Riley has driven in a run in eight games this year (50.0%), including one multiple-RBI game.
+- Riley has driven in a run in nine games this season (52.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.